Woman seated at a desk typing on her laptop Woman seated at a desk typing on her laptop Woman seated at a desk typing on her laptop

 A sedentary lifestyle lowers NAD+ levels, alters mitochondrial health, and contributes to aging, but you can counteract these effects by regularly moving your body.

-In combination with increased physical activity and other healthy lifestyle habits, NAD+ precursors like Tru Niagen® could offer a simple yet effective way to fight back against the effects of aging and improve the quality of life as we grow older.
+In combination with increased physical activity and other healthy lifestyle habits, supplementation with NAD+ precursors like Tru Niagen can offer a simple yet effective way to fight back against the effects of aging and improve the quality of life as we grow older.

 Related Posts